backstage/backstage/docs/features/software-catalog/user-guide.md

 APIs Could list networked services or libraries and it’s particularly useful to identify APIs that form boundaries between systems.
 There are some considerations to keep in mind:

-**API versions:** It’s not recommended to have multiple entity instances (e.g., metadata.name: my-api-v1 and metadata.name: my-api-v2).
+**API versions:** Major API versions can be treated as distinct APIs, and it is possible to create separate entity instances for each (e.g., metadata.name: my-api-v1 and metadata.name: my-api-v2).
+However, this approach is not recommended for minor or patch-level variations

 **Detail:** It’s not recommended going too granular because the catalog in its current form won't perhaps be a great platform to express it.